← Back to Insights

 How to fix it.
 Identify the stage where deals stall most frequently and diagnose the root cause.
 Often, it is a content or enablement gap.
 Prospects need information to make a decision, and your team is not providing it at the right time.
 Build stage-specific nurture content: case studies for the evaluation stage, ROI calculators for the decision stage, implementation guides for late-stage objections.
 Set pipeline velocity benchmarks for each stage and flag deals that exceed them for review.

-4. Weak customer onboarding
+4. Sign: customer onboarding is weak

 How to spot it.
 Track your 90-day churn rate.
 If customers are canceling or disengaging within the first three months, onboarding is likely the problem.
 Look at product adoption metrics, support ticket volume in the first 30 days, and customer satisfaction scores during the onboarding period.
 Low engagement early on almost always predicts churn later.